 Must-Read Books That Spark Self-Discovery

-• Man’s Search for Meaning (1946): Combining memoir and psychological insight, this enduring volume shows how attitude shapes survival.
-You can find paperback copies for under $10.
-Insider advice: After finishing each section, write a brief reflection on a past hardship reframed through the lens of purpose, deepening your grasp of meaning-making.
+• Insider Advice: After each section, write a short reflection on a past hardship reframed through the lens of purpose to deepen your understanding of meaning-making.

 How to Approach Each Book for Deep Learning